ScotRail is your railway, here to take you wherever you need to be quickly, safely and in an environmentally friendly way.

 Yes, ScotRail does connect to other rail networks.

-Our major stations, such as Glasgow Central and Edinburgh Waverly, feature the most connections to other networks and from the rest of the UK.
+Our major stations, such as Glasgow Central and Edinburgh Waverly, feature the most connections to other networks, connecting with the rest of the UK.

 Ensure you are correctly prepared and check the necessary connection times for each station and journey.